Employers added 119,000 jobs in September, blowing past expectations

 The health care sector saw the biggest boost in jobs, with 43,000 hires in September.
 The federal workforce, meanwhile, lost 3,000 jobs that month.

-The financial firm Capital Economics estimates 150,000 federal workers will fall from the government's payroll in the fourth quarter this year, mainly due to the Trump administration's deferred resignation programs.
+Investment advisor firm Capital Economics estimates 150,000 federal workers will drop off the government's payroll in the fourth quarter this year, mainly due to the end of the Trump administration's deferred resignation programs.

 The job market has been losing momentum for much of this year, with previous employment reports indicating a slowdown in hiring.
 At the same time, employers have been announcing layoffs in recent months, leading to the worst October for job reductions in 22 years, according to outplacement firm Challenger, Gray & Christmas.